Here’s a 4-day itinerary for an awesome visit to the City of Smiles!

 Tricycle on the road

 The house where my father was raised has changed a lot from the last time we visited in 2003.
 But the nice thing is it changed for the better.
+The place was very rural and coconut trees were everywhere.
+My grandma was into gardening and her house was graced by beautiful orchids and other flowering plants.

 My sister in the balcony